When a character has a number as a name.

 - Subject Five of Unlikely Eden, named because she was the fifth subject of a preliminary eugenics project.

-- SCP Foundation: All catalogued SCPs are referred to by number whether or not they're human/sapient, in order to avoid becoming too close to Reality Warpers and other people and things of mass destruction.
+- All catalogued SCPs are referred to by number whether or not they're human/sapient, in order to avoid becoming too close to Reality Warpers and other people and things of mass destruction.
+Human test subjects are also referred to by number.

-- For security reasons the thirteen overseers who run the Foundation are referred to as O5-1 through O5-13*, instead of using their names.
+- For security reasons the thirteen overseers who run the Foundation are referred to as O5-1 through O5-13note , instead of using their names.
 On days when they're feeling a little extra paranoid even the numerical designation gets censored, so you can't tell which overseer made a particular decision.

 - Patient 4479 in The Joker Blogs is referred to only as — well, Patient 4479.
 He refuses to or is unable to supply his real name, and the majority of characters would rather call him 4479 than Joker.